 - salt and pepper to taste

 - Regardless of whether you'll be using a crock pot or cooking this on the stovetop, the recipe begins the same way.
-Heat a cast-iron saucepan or large stockpot over medium heat.
+A day before you want to eat this dish, heat a cast-iron saucepan or large stockpot over medium heat.

 - Add 1 tablespoon of butter and melt.
 Add a layer of beef pieces and brown for 2-3 minutes on each side.
 Set aside on a plate and repeat the process with the rest of the meat.
 The browning is a key part of the recipe as it imparts a caramelized taste and creates yummy brown bits on the bottom of the pan that begin the sauce.